-Answer: Data Structure refers to a technique or a way which can organize and manipulate data in a specific order, Arrays, LinkedList, Tree, and Graphs are the examples of Data Structure.
-As there are many examples of the data structure and each one has a specific technique to organize and relate to each data they have stored, we can use these Data structures according to our project need.
+Answer: Data Structure refers to a format for storing, organizing, and manipulating data efficiently.
+Arrays, LinkedList, Tree, and Graphs are examples of Data Structure.
+As there are different forms of data structures with each one having a specific way of organizing and relating data that they have stored, we can use data structures according to the requirements of a project.

-In Storage Structure the RAM memory allocated to the variables and functions of the program, and as soon as the function ends the memory allocated to the variables also get deleted.
+In Storage Structure, the RAM memory is allocated to the variables of a function, and as soon as the function ends, the memory allocated to the variables also gets deleted.

-In File Structure, the file created by the program stored in the Secondary memory and remain intact until it gets deleted explicitly.
+In File Structure, the file created by the program is stored in the secondary memory and remains intact until it gets deleted explicitly.

-- Deletion – To delete an element from the structure.
+- Deletion – To delete an element from the data structure.

-- Insertion – Insert a new element in the Structure
+- Insertion – Insert a new element in the data structure

-- Sort – Arrange the structure in Ascending or Descending Order.
+- Sort – Arrange the elements of a structure in ascending or descending order.

 Answer: Binary Search is a searching algorithm with a time complexity O(logn), and it can be applied on a sorted array or list.
-This algorithm search divided the array into 2 equal parts and search for the middle element.
+This algorithm search divides an array into 2 equal parts and searches for the middle element.

 Answer: A linked list is a linear data structure and a collection of nodes.
-In the linked list, each node is connected to the successor node except the rear one.
+In the linked list, each node is connected to the successor node except the last one.